-Cuomo ex-aide accuses scandal-plagued NY governor of pervasive sexual harassment in bombshell essay
+Gov. Cuomo accused of sexual harassment by former aide

 Boylan accused the governor of harassment last year but did not elaborate on her experiences at the time.

-She wrote in her essay on Wednesday that she expects "the Governor and his top aides will attempt to further disparage me, just as they’ve done with Assemblymember Kim," -- who came forward in recent weeks with his own accusations against the governor of bullying and threatening him.
+She wrote in her Wednesday essay that she expects "the Governor and his top aides will attempt to further disparage me, just as they’ve done with Assemblymember Kim" — who came forward in recent weeks with his own accusations against the governor of bullying and threatening him.

+Rep. Elise Stefanik, R-N.Y., immediately called for Cuomo to resign following Boylan's story, calling him the "Worst Governor in America" and a "criminal sexual predator."

+Stefanik had previously called for Boylan's allegations against Cuomo last year to be investigated further but it amounted to nothing.

 CLICK HERE FOR THE FOX NEWS APP